 Carl Bachmann is awarded an honorary doctorate (Dr.-Ing. h.c.) in recognition of his efforts in the railway safety.
 The first electro mechanical interlocking system is introduced.

-Scheidt & Bachmann begins with the production of petrol station systems.
+Scheidt & Bachmann begins with the production of fuel retail solutions.

 The management shifts the legal form of Scheidt & Bachmann from a general partnership to a public limited company (AG).
 Friedrich Miller (3rd generation of the associated family), a son-in-law of Rudolf Kraft joins the public limited company’s board of directors.

 During the Second World War Scheidt & Bachmann is almost fully destroyed by bomb attacks.
 The restoration begins immediately after the war ends with 100 of the original 1,000 employees.